gql-dart/ferry/docs/codegen.md

 ## Multiple Schemas

-You can specify multiple schema files
+You can specify multiple schema files by using `schemas` identifier

 ```yaml
 targets: